marnikitta/janet/README.md

 Janet is a userland network stack implementation.

 The main goals of this project are:
-- Deeper understanding of TCP/IP stack.
+- The deeper understanding of TCP/IP stack.
 - Practicing writing Java copy-free garbage-free code
-- Trying in practice different concurrency programming techniques: Disruptor, queueing

-The memory-access patterns were inspired by [Aeron](https://github.com/real-logic/aeron) and [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding).
+Memory-access patterns were inspired by [Aeron](https://github.com/real-logic/aeron) and [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding).

 #### Roadmap